storageos/storageos.github.io/_docs/reference/os_support.md

 ```

 ## Why there is no support for Ubuntu (AWS, Azure)
-Canonical has created Ubuntu images for cloud providers with optimised versions of the kernel.
+Canonical created Ubuntu images for cloud providers with optimised versions of the kernel.
 These versions don't include the kernel modules needed by LIO and the linux-image-extra, where the modules are found in the generic image, doesn't have a candidate for the optimised version of the kernels.

 You can check if linux-image-extra is available in the repositories.
 ```